-“It was something I’ve wanted to do for a long time,” Moskowitz said.
+“It was something I’ve wanted to do for a long time,” Moskovitz said.

 He understood he was exposing himself to COVID-19 by traveling and being around infected patients, but stressed that it was worth the sacrifice of aiding patients during these times.

 While the hospital was not in a big city like New York, everyone there still needed and appreciated the extra set of hands.
-Moskowitz recalled that his team was welcomed with open arms.
+Moskovitz recalled that his team was welcomed with open arms.

-During his time in Texas, Moskowitz supplemented hospital staff and primarily assisted with COVID-19 patients.
+During his time in Texas, Moskovitz supplemented hospital staff and primarily assisted with COVID-19 patients.

 “For me it felt very good emotionally,” he explained.
 “It felt very fulfilling to go there.”